Image-GS: Content-Adaptive Image Representation via 2D Gaussians: Method

 \subsection{Content-Adaptive Initialization and Optimization}

-Unlike scene geometries which are commonly sparse in the 3D space, images (except the ones with an alpha channel) typically contain dense color information everywhere in the 2D image domain.
-A good initialization of our 2D Gaussian primitives, therefore, should output a spatial distribution that covers the entire image domain while emphasizing regions with high-frequency, fine details.
+Building on the differentiable renderer introduced in \Cref{sec:method-rendering}, we optimize Gaussian attributes $\gsParameters_{i}$ through stochastic gradient descent to faithfully reconstruct any target image.
+Unlike the neural network models used in current neural image representations \cite{sitzmann2020implicit,tancik2020fourier,martel2021acorn}, \methodName only consists of explicit features with physical meaning, and thus benefits from task-specific initialization for faster and higher-quality convergence.
+In particular, an ideal initialization should be guided by the image content, with the spatial distribution of Gaussians matching that of high-frequency image features.

-To this end, we propose a content-adaptive sampling strategy that combines local image gradient guidance with uniform sampling.
-Specifically, we only sample pixel locations to initialize the position of Gaussians.
-During the position sampling for each Gaussian, the probability of a given pixel $\pixelLocation$ being sampled is a weighted sum of the relative magnitude of its local image gradient and a constant shared across all pixel locations, as formulated below.
-In particular, the left term advocates image-content adaptivity, while the right term ensures appropriate image-domain coverage.
+To this end, we propose a content-adaptive position initialization strategy coupling image gradient guidance with uniform sampling.
+Specifically, during the position sampling of each Gaussian (we only sample pixel centers), the probability of a pixel $\pixelLocation$ being sampled is a weighted sum of the relative magnitude of its local image gradient and a constant shared across all pixel locations.
+Notably, the former emphasizes image content-aware adaptivity, while the latter ensures adequate coverage of the entire image domain.

-where $H/W$ give the height/width of the image, and $\nabla I(\cdot)$ denotes the image gradient operator. $\paramInit \in [0, 1]$ balances local content adaptivity and uniform coverage, and is set to $0.3$ in our experiments.
-In addition to position initialization, all Gaussians are assigned the target pixel color at their initialized location $\pixelColorTarget(\pixelLocation)$.
+where $H,W$ denote the height and width of the image, and $\nabla I(\cdot)$ is the image gradient operator.
+In addition, all Gaussians are assigned the target pixel color at their initialized location $\pixelColorTarget(\pixelLocation)$.

-To optimize the Gaussian parameters toward reconstructing the target image, during each training iteration, we sample a large set of pixel locations and compute the $L_{1}$ loss between rendered (using the differentiable renderer in \Cref{sec:method-rendering}) and ground-truth pixel values at sampled locations.
-Similar to \Cref{eq:initialization-sampling}, the sampling distribution again has an image-gradient term to emphasize complex local image content and a constant term to enforce broad coverage.